frispete/wm-win-tool/README.md

 If you plan to run `wm-win-store` from `crontab -e`, keep in mind, that most cron implementations suffer from variable expansion issues.
-Here is an example, that should work with Vixie Cron:
+Here is an example, that should work with Vixie cron:
 ```
 #PATH=$HOME/bin:/bin:/usr/bin	# won't work
 #XAUTHORITY=~/.Xauthority	# neither that